mdobydullah/laraskrill/README.md

 `Note:` I've taken the main concept from [skrill-quick](https://github.com/mikicaivosevic/skrill-quick) and thank you, [Mikica Ivosevic](https://github.com/mikicaivosevic).

-In case of any issues, kindly create one on the [Issues](https://github.com/mdobydullah/laraskrill/issues) section.
+In case of any issues/questions, kindly create one on the [Discussions](https://github.com/mdobydullah/laraskrill/discussions) section.

 Thank you for installing LaraSkrill.